taegyoun88/EgoXtreme/README.md

 | **Test** | Maintenance | `000000` - `000095` |
 | | Sports | `000096` - `000179` |
 | | Emergency | `000180` - `000191` |

+For further fine-grained environmental attributes (e.g., specific light conditions and the presence of smoke) of each sequence, please refer to the sequence-level metadata JSON files.

 ## Dataset Documentation
 All files (*.json) and 3D model information follow the BOP format.
 Please refer to the BOP Challenge website for detailed format specifications.